 At Collibra, we’re powering organizations that need the highest-quality data for the highest-quality AI.
 With active metadata at its core, Collibra Data Intelligence Cloud serves as the foundation for your AI strategy.

-As you speed toward launching AI products, I urge you to consider AI data governance as not only a risk-mitigating element of your efforts but as a catalyst for creating scalable, trusted AI.
+As you speed toward launching AI products, I urge you to consider AI data governance as not only a risk management and mitigating element of your efforts but as a catalyst for creating scalable, trusted AI.

 At the end of the day, you and your organization are responsible for what you do with your AI’s output.
 You’ll find it hard to point fingers at some cute chatbot.

 Our AI governance framework provides a best practice to build on.
 To continue your exploration of this topic, I invite you to read my overview on the AI governance conversation as well as my thoughts on the data- versus model-centric debate.
 You can also unlock the on-demand session of my co-founder Felix Van de Maele speaking about AI governance framework.

 Until next time, I wish you the best in your AI journey.